-Our psychiatrists can help determine whether treatment with medications might be a useful adjunct to psychotherapy.
+Our psychiatric providers can help determine whether treatment with medications might be a useful adjunct to psychotherapy.
 If appropriate, they can prescribe and monitor the use of psychotropic medications for those students currently receiving psychological services through CCSD.
 They are strongly committed to the belief that medication should be only one part of the treatment of mental health concerns and will therefore not typically prescribe for students who are not in psychotherapeutic treatment at our Center.
 Those seeking medication management alone may be better served by off campus prescribers.

 There is no additional fee for psychiatric service provided through the CCSD beyond the Student Wellbeing Fee.
 However, students will be responsible for paying for any prescribed medications and/or laboratory tests ordered.
 Please see the tabs below for more information on eligibility for psychiatric services and options for students who are already taking medication.